 Assistant Professor of Biology

-The Buston Lab, in conjunction with an international network of collaborators, grapples with questions at the frontiers of behavioral ecology, evolutionary ecology and marine ecology.
+The Buston Lab, in conjunction with an international network of collaborators, grapples with questions at the frontiers of behavioral ecology, population ecology and marine ecology.

 Most broadly, we are interested in the ecology, evolution and behavior of marine animals.
-To date, our research has focused on the formation, maintenance and variation in animal societies.
-Currently, we are beginning a new line of research, focused on the patterns, causes and consequences of population connectivity.
+To date, our research has focused on cooperation, conflict and negotiations in animal societies.
+Currently, we are beginning a new line of research, focused on larval dispersal and population connectivity in marine fishes.

-We welcome inquiries from undergraduate students, graduate students and postdoctoral researchers interested in joining us to pursue independent or collaborative research in the lab.
+We welcome inquiries from undergraduates, graduate students and postdocs interested in joining us to pursue independent or collaborative research in the lab.

 - BI 260 Marine Biology

 - BI 579 / 580 Progress in Ecology, Behavior, Evolution and Marine Biology

 - BI 671 Research Survey in Ecology, Behavior, Evolution and Marine Biology